It’s pizza time!

 Here I used a prepared dough from Trader Joe’s, use your favorite prepared dough or pizza crust recipe.
 The one above it the garlic-herb, all other photos use the whole-wheat version.
 Both are delicious!
 I like to bake my dough a bit before adding the toppings.
 I’ve found that adding toppings and then baking leaves the middle of the pizza soggy and under cooked, even when using a pizza stone.
 My recipe will suggest to prepare your dough and bake for 7 – 10 minutes before adding any toppings.
 This will help with the finished result and you should have cooked pizza all the way through.

-Once pizza is partially cooked, add toppings and cook the remainder of the way.
+Once pizza is partially cooked, add topping and cook the remainder of the way.

 - 1 prepared pizza dough or pizza dough recipe